 Several individuals, committees in the Department of Chemistry, and campus units reviewed and offered guidance toward the department's personal time off (PTO) guidelines.
-These include DCGSAC student representatives, the Student Wellness Coalition, the Climate Committee, the Department Head, the Assistant Director of Graduate Diversity and Climate, the Director of Graduate Studies, the Advisory Committee, and representatives from campus units that include the Office of University Counsel, Labor and Employee Relations, Illinois Human Resources, and Graduate Student Success.
+These include DCGSAC student representatives, the Student Wellness Coalition, the Climate Committee, the Department Head, the Assistant Director of Graduate Diversity and Climate, the Director of Graduate Studies, the Advisory Committee, and representatives from campus units that include the Office of University Counsel, Labor and Employment, Illinois Human Resources, and Graduate Student Success.

-Campus Holidays and Personal Time Off (PTO)
+Personal Time Off (PTO) Guidelines

-The Department of Chemistry is committed to providing graduate students with opportunities to take campus holidays and PTO away from the rigors of Ph.D.-related research and teaching.
-By having time off, graduate students are more creative and productive when they return.
-The guidelines below are minimal; faculty research advisors (henceforth "advisors") may be more generous, in consultation with the Director of Graduate Studies.
-Any additional PTO is considered to be time off from "student" activities and is at the discretion of the student's advisor.
-Advisors are expected to discuss this policy annually with their graduate students and to abide by this policy.
+The Department of Chemistry is committed to providing graduate students with opportunities to take PTO from the rigors of Ph.D.-related research and teaching.
+By having time off, graduate students are more creative and productive when they return to their research and teaching.
+The guidelines below should be viewed as minimal; faculty research advisors may be more generous in consultation with the Director of Graduate Studies.
+Any additional PTO is considered to be time off from "student" duties and is at the discretion of the student's faculty research advisor (henceforth, simply "advisor").
+Advisors are expected to discuss this policy (among others) annually with their graduate students.

-This policy is superseded by Graduate College, LAS, or campus policies, or Collective Bargaining Agreements, where they are applicable.
-Questions or concerns related to this graduate student policy should be communicated to the Director of Graduate Studies.
+These guidelines are superseded by Graduate College, LAS, or campus policies, or Collective Bargaining Agreements, where they are applicable.
+Questions or concerns related to this or other graduate student policies should be communicated to the Director of Graduate Studies.